openagri-eu/irrigation-management/README.md

 Also, you should use a [venv](https://peps.python.org/pep-0405/) when doing this.

 A list of libraries that are required for this service is present in the "requirements.txt" file.\
-This service uses FastAPI as a web framework to serve APIs, alembic for database migrations sqlalchemy for database ORM mapping.
+This service uses FastAPI as a web framework to serve APIs, alembic for database migrations and sqlalchemy for database ORM mapping.

 <h3> Deploying via docker </h3>

-After installing <code> docker </code> you can run the following commands to run the application in detached mode:
+After installing <code>docker-compose</code> you can run the following commands to run the application:

 ```
-docker build -t irrigation .
+docker compose build
-docker run -d --name irrigation -p 80:80 irrigation
+docker compose up
 ```

 The application will be served on http://127.0.0.1:80 (I.E. typing localhost/docs in your browser will load the swagger documentation)